aRuisu0/Trie/README.md

 4. If node does not exist return false
 5. If end of word is reached and node is leaf node, return true
 6. If end of word is reached and node is not leaf node, return false
+7. Output counter of words (greater than 1 means repeated word)

 ### Have Children